robertojguerra/orangepi-zero-full-setup/README.md

 Download "Balena Etcher"

 https://www.balena.io/etcher

 <img src="https://user-images.githubusercontent.com/3515329/227697052-ab88a251-2823-4606-a594-0bdc0cbdc8d9.png">

 Select the downloaded file, select the destination disk (the microSD), and start writing the Linux filesystem in the microSD.

 After verification, the microSD is ready to be inserted in the OrangePi Zero :happy:

-<b>These options are available if you run Linux in your laptop</b>
+<b>This paragraph is valid ONLY if you run Linux in your laptop</b>
-By default, the system you just burned in the microSD card will connect to the wired ethernet network, and get an automatic DHCP address.
+By default, the system you just burned in the microSD card will connect to the wired ethernet network, and get an automatic DHCP address.<br>
-If you want to configure a fixed address and wifi network, look into the microSD's  "/boot/armbian_first_run.txt.template" Duplicate it in the same folder without the ".template".
+If you want to configure a fixed address and wifi network, look into the microSD's  "/boot/armbian_first_run.txt.template"<br>
+Duplicate it in the same folder without the ".template".
 Look at the instructions in that file.

+Insert the microSD card in the OrangePi Zero

+Connect the USB-serial adapter in the OrangePi Zero and your laptop.